 For people who grew up with iOS devices, Apple could have data on every app a person installed, on every flight, book and purchase, as well as academic records, health statistics, family background and more.

-This chip stock is pretty much a guaranteed winner of future tech trends.
+That makes this one of the best stocks to buy in the chip sector is that it is pretty much a guaranteed winner of future tech trends.
 Someone needs to design AI chips and that someone is Synopsys (NASDAQ:SNPS).

 Synopsys is essentially an “arms dealer” for AI and all things chip related says RBC Capital.